uw-dims/dims-devguide/docs/source/sourcemanagement.rst

 ..

+.. _updatinglocalrepos:

 Updating local repos
 ~~~~~~~~~~~~~~~~~~~~

 The most common task you need to do is keep your local
 repo up to date with the code that others have pushed
 to remote repositories for sharing.

-The following command
+The following command ensures that a local repo you
-ensures your repo is up to date:
+are working on is up to date:

 .. note::